 Its not a UTI

 During the cytoscopy the doctor saw scarring on the bladder wall that could possibly be evidence of cancer.
 The hospital changed the investigative operation of my prostate to a biopsy of my bladder wall to check if it was cancerous.
 Hey, good news, it’s not cancerous.
 Bad news I still had the bloody indwelling catheter and I was discharged.
-I was angry and very pissed off, also no nearer to knowing why I could not self-catheterise.
+I was angry and no nearer to knowing why I could not self-catheterise.
 A continence nurse checked that I could successfully self catheterise a few weeks later.
 As they say ‘hope springs eternal’.

 My dysfunctional bladder